Monfort College of Business Receives Nation's Highest Honor For Quality

 The Kenneth W. Monfort College of Business at the University of Northern Colorado was a recipient of the 2004 Malcolm Baldrige National Quality Award - the nation's highest honor for quality and performance excellence.
 This marks the first time a college of business has received the Baldrige Award.
 As of 2016 we are still the only college of business to receive this distinction.

-The College earned the award after going through a rigorous review of its undergraduate-only business program.
+The College earned the award after going through a rigorous review of its business program.
 An independent team of Baldrige examiners from various industries throughout the U.S. spent approximately 1,000 hours reviewing the College's application and conducting an on-site examination.